deephaven/deephaven-core/demo/web/src/main/notebooks/B. Data science, ML, & AI/B1 Pandas and Deephaven.md

 ```

-Sorting changes the order of values in a data set based upon comparison operations.
-All data is still in the data set but in a different order.
-In Deephaven, data can be sorted by query or from the UI.
-UI sorting only changes how the data is displayed.
+Sorting changes the order of values in a dataset based upon comparison operations.
+All data is still in the dataset but in a different order.
+In Deephaven, data can be sorted by query or from the UI - UI sorting only changes how the data is displayed.
 It does not change the underlying data.
 \
-For this example, we want a slightly larger data set:
+For this example, we want a slightly larger dataset:

 ```python
 import pandas as pd